braschke/PleiadesUserDocumentation/gettingstarted/zabbix.md

 ---
-title: "Zabbix: Our monitoring service"
+title: "Getting Started: Monitoring"
 ---

-### Zabbix Monitoring
+## Getting Started: Monitoring
 Our monitoring service can be accessed at [zabbix.pleiades.uni-wuppertal.de](https://zabbix.pleiades.uni-wuppertal.de/) with the credentials "pleiades" and "pleiades".
 Zabbix collects and various information regarding current and past resource usage and quotas.